bndtools/bnd.manual/_chapters/220-contracts.md

 	  -contract: *

 This instruction will give bnd permission to scan the build path for contracts, i.e. Provide-Capability clauses in the osgi.contract namespace.
 These declared contracts cause a corresponding requirement in the bundle when the bundle imports packages listed in the uses clause.
 In the example with Bundle R, bnd will automatically insert the Require-Capability header and remove any versions on the imported packages.
 Sometimes the wildcard for the -contract instruction can be used to limit the contracts that are considered.
 Sometimes you want a specific contract but not others.
 Other times you want to skip a specific contract.
-The following example skips the 'Servlet' contract: bnd.bnd:
+The following example skips the 'JavaServlet' contract: bnd.bnd:

-	  -contract: !Servlet,*
+	  -contract: !JavaServlet,*

 The tests provide some examples for people that want to have a deeper understanding: https://github.com/bndtools/bnd/blob/next/biz.aQute.bndlib.tests/src/test/ContractTest.java Contracts will be part of the bnd(tools) 2.2 release (hopefully) at the end of this summer, until then they are experimental.
 Enjoy.
-Peter Kriens @pkriens Update: Last example to skip the 'Servlet' contract was reversed, updated the text to show a reverse example (anything BUT Servlet).
+Peter Kriens @pkriens Update: Last example to skip the 'JavaServlet' contract was reversed, updated the text to show a reverse example (anything BUT JavaServlet).